brandur/sorg/content/articles/large-database-casualties.md

 * A migrations framework built into the database itself that makes migrations easier and faster to write while also guaranteeing stability by allowing long-lived migration-related queries to be deprioritized and paused if necessary.

 Ideally, we get to a place where large databases enjoy all the same benefits as smaller ones, and we all get to reap the benefits of software that gets more stable and more reliable as a result.

+[1] There are workarounds for Postgres like adding a `CHECK` constraint on null values instead of `NOT NULL`, but it'd obviously be better if it was possible to use the native DDL.